 What can a comprehensive training and development program entail?

-.
+Motivation.
 The desire to learn may be impeded by fear of failure or feelings of inadequacy as compared with younger workers.
 Trainers can help alleviate such feelings by providing continuous positive feedback and reminders of training goals.
 Trainers should also ensure managers and co-workers give support and encouragement.
-Structure

-.
+Structure.
 The earlier job analysis should help to arrange the order of skill training.
 One area shouldn’t be pursued until an earlier one is mastered.
 The mastery also gives trainers opportunities to provide positive feedback.
-Familiarity

-.
+Familiarity.
 If possible, trainers should build on the past knowledge and abilities of participants.
 This can increase participants’ attention and improve training effectiveness.
-Organization

-.
+Organization.
 Research suggests that some older adults have difficulty organizing information effectively.
 Trainers can help by organizing the material into meaningful groupings.
 They can also teach older trainees ways to organize what they learn.
-Time.

 Active Participation.
 Actually, active participation is preferable to lecture or rote memorization with any group.
 In the case of older workers, their wealth of life and work experience also enhance group discussion and ultimate learning.